drashutoshspace/MIPS_Processor/README.md

-# MIPS Processor Verilog Project
+# MIPS Processor Verilog Project Test

 A single-cycle MIPS processor implementation in Verilog for Vivado.